Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Main results

-By virtue of the distributional form of Little's law \cite{Keilson1988}, the sojourn time and waiting time, properly scaled, also have an exponential distribution in the limit which does not depend on the probabilities $p_S$ in any way, as long as the (strict) inequalities in~\eqref{stabcond3} and~\eqref{stabcond4} hold, as stated in the next corollary.
+By virtue of the distributional form of Little's law~\cite{Keilson1988}, the sojourn time and waiting time of a type-$S$ job, properly scaled, also have an exponential distribution in the limit when $S\in\mathcal{T}^*$.
+When $S\notin\mathcal{T}^*$, we know from the previous result that the (scaled) queue lengths at its compatible servers are 0, hence its (scaled) sojourn time and waiting time are 0 as well.